-Most of our top universities continue their liberal leaning right through the graduation ceremony.
+Most of our top universities continue their liberal learning right through the graduation ceremony.
 Todd Starnes provides a complete listing of university graduation speakers from Harvard on down.
 This despite the fact that many of these universities were founded by Christians on Christianity.

 For example, Harvard, whose namesake was clergyman John Harvard, was founded to train ministers of the Gospel.
 This is from a website affiliated with Harvard: